TommasoPeletta/Topological-Reasoning-Application/README.md

 # Topological-Reasoning-Application

-# Project

-Topological-Reasoning-Application

 ### Description

 This project consists of exploring the use of model logic to reason about topological properties.
 More precisely we will test the limits and the strong points of VoxLogicA, a spatial model checker used for image analysis.
 The idea is to take some videogames' map and segment some attribute of it.
 We focused in the Apex legend season 1 map and we have segmented the buildings, the mountains and the choke points.
 For more information you can look at the References and the Docs folder.